New Jersey wine: Judgment of Princeton (2012)

-On 8 June 2012, a blind tasting comparing red and white wines from New Jersey and Bordeaux and Burgundy wines from France was held at Princeton University during a four-day conference of the American Association of Wine Economists (AAWE).
-It was modelled after the Judgment of Paris event in 1976, the famous blind tasting in which California wines beat French wines.
-It was organized by George M. Taber, a former journalist from TIME Magazine who attended the Judgment of Paris event and later wrote a book about it, Princeton University economics professors Orley Ashenfelter and Richard E. Quandt, New York University economics professor and Journal of Wine Economics managing editor Karl Storchmann, and wine shop owner Mark Censits.

-Of the nine judges in Princeton, five were American, three French, and one Belgian and represented vineyard owners, international wine critics and journalists.
-Each tasted ten wines, of which six were from New Jersey.
-New Jersey wines took three out of the top four spots in the white wine category and ranked third highest in the reds, and event organizers stated that the results were a "statistical tie."
+On June 8, 2012, a blind tasting comparing Chardonnay (white) and Cabernet Sauvignon (red) categories from New Jersey with French Bordeaux and Burgundy vintages took place at Princeton University during a four-day conference of the American Association of Wine Economists (AAWE).
+It was modeled after the legendary Paris Wine Tasting of 1976, the event where distinguished French oenophiles ranked California vintages higher than historic French labels launching an international revolution expanding the production and prestige of New World viticulture, specifically California.
+The event was organized by George M. Taber, the sole journalist who attended the Paris event for TIME Magazine, penned the resulting "Judgment of Paris" article, and later wrote a book about it; Princeton University economics professors Orley Ashenfelter and Richard E. Quandt; New York University economics professor and Journal of Wine Economics managing editor Karl Storchmann; and wine shop owner Mark Censits.
+The event's nine judges consisted of five Americans, three French and one Belgian representing vineyard owners, international wine critics and journalists.
+Each tasted ten wines where six were New Jersey vintages.
+The New Jersey wines took three out of the top four spots in the white wine category and ranked third highest in the reds, as event organizers stated that the results were a "statistical tie."

-Several critics have publicly pointed out flaws in the competition including the comparison of weaker vintage French wines, and that the results are statistically meaningless.
-Indeed, event organizers Ashenfelter and Quandt have published papers criticising the methods of the 1976 Judgment of Paris and undermining the effectiveness of wine tastings.
+Several critics publicly exposed flaws in the competition comparing weaker vintage French wines making the results statistically meaningless.
+Indeed, event organizers Ashenfelter and Quandt have published papers criticizing the methods of the 1976 Judgment of Paris and undermining the effectiveness of wine tastings.
 According to the AAWE, "A statistical evaluation of the tasting...further shows that the rank order of the wines was mostly insignificant.
 That is, if the wine judges repeated the tasting, the results would most likely be different.
 From a statistical viewpoint, most wines were undistinguishable."

-Geography and climate
+Terroir

 New Jersey is a very geologically and geographically diverse region.
 Most of the state has a humid mesothermal climate, and southern New Jersey has sandy soils and maritime climate affected by the Atlantic Ocean with longer growing seasons and more sun exposure than the north.
 Northern New Jersey, especially the northwestern regions of the state, experience a humid continental climate (microthermal)—a cooler climate due to its higher elevations in the mountainous and rocky terrain of the state's northwestern counties that are part of the Appalachian Mountains and the protected New York-New Jersey Highlands region.
 These northwestern regions of the state have colder winters and a shorter growing season that proves challenging to winegrowers who must consider this in their selecting cold-hardy varietals for cultivation, and in their viticultural practices.
 The state's five physiographic provinces offer a range of unique terroirs, climates and microclimates for vineyard production that is reflected in the essence of the wine.